 - Have read my mentoring philosophy (see pdf below) and find it a good fit with you.

-Email me with (i) a cover letter, (ii) your up-to-date CV and (iii) a pdf of relevant transcripts.
-In your cover letter/cover email, explain your background, interests and why you think this lab is a good fit for you.
+Email me with (i) a cover letter (which can be the body of the email), (ii) your up-to-date CV and (iii) a pdf of relevant transcripts.
+In your cover letter, explain your background, interests and why you think this lab is a good fit for you.
 Describe the kind of research you have been doing and ideas about the research you would like to do with me.
 Last, make sure to personalize the email title, so that I know this isn’t a mass-email.
+Add the word “Jigglypuff” in the header of your email, so that I know you have read these instructions. 😉

 My goal as an advisor is to help you:

-- become a creative and independent researcher, broadly trained in ecology and evolution;
+- become a thoughtful and independent researcher, broadly trained in ecology and evolution;

-- develop an independent body of research centered on your own interests and career goals;
+- develop independent research centered on your own interests and career goals;

 - learn to identify knowledge gaps, current relevant questions and hypotheses, and feasible methods.